Gambit Practice Plans for Beginners: A 30-Day Roadmap to Dynamic Chess

 Revisit all studied gambits

-Play 10 games mixing your repertoire
+Play a set of 10 games interspersing your opening moves

 Training Tools Checklist

-Lichess (free):
+- Lichess (free):

 Puzzle Storm